Fanny Fligelman Brin: Women's International League for Peace and Freedom (WILPF)

 In 1922, WILPF was founded as a progressive women’s group committed to efforts for global peace.
 Throughout the 1920s and 1930s, Brin participated actively in WILPF’s Minnesota chapter.
 One contribution she made to the group was her work on a committee that led a Minnesota “Law-Not War” demonstration.
-Other women’s peace advocacy groups saw WILPF as a more radical pacifist group, and Brin found herself pushing NCJW to cooperate with WILPF efforts despite hesitancy from NCJW’s leadership.
-Brin’s consistent push for NCJW to partner with other women’s peace groups like WILPF ultimately advanced Jewish women’s understanding of the needed peace efforts of the time and strengthened the peace movement as a whole.
+Other women's peace advocacy groups saw WILPF as a more radical pacifist group, and Brin found herself pushing NCJW to cooperate with WILPF efforts despite hesitancy from NCJW's leadership.
+Brin's consistent push for NCJW to partner with other women's peace groups like WILPF ultimately advanced Jewish women's understanding of the needed peace efforts of the time and strengthened the peace movement as a whole.

 Other involvement

-In addition to her active membership in NCJW, NCCCW, and WILPF, Brin was a member of the Woman’s Club of Minneapolis, the League of Women Voters, Hadassah, the College Women’s Club, the American Association of University Women, and the National Conference of Christians and Jews.
-In 1933, she was appointed by Eleanor Roosevelt to serve on the Women’s Committee to Aid Social Service work, an effort to respond to people’s needs in the Depression era.
-Brin’s many involvements were a testament to her dedication to building community and supporting causes she felt strongly toward.
+In addition to her active membership in NCJW, NCCCW, and WILPF, Brin was a member of the Woman's Club of Minneapolis, the League of Women Voters, Hadassah, the College Women's Club, the American Association of University Women, and the National Conference of Christians and Jews.
+In 1933, she was appointed by Eleanor Roosevelt to serve on the Women's Committee to Aid Social Service work, an effort to respond to people's needs in the Depression era.
+Brin's many involvements were a testament to her dedication to building community and supporting causes she felt strongly toward.

 Publications

 The Jewish Woman

-Brin was a prolific writer, and her thought-leadership on the peace movement can mainly be found through her peace columns in NCJW’s quarterly magazine entitled The Jewish Woman.
-Published from 1921-1931 during the interwar period, the magazine was written by and for an American Jewish female audience.
-The Jewish Woman reflected the feminist views of NCJW’s leadership.
+Brin was a prolific writer, and her thought-leadership on the peace movement can mainly be found through her peace columns in NCJW's quarterly magazine entitled The Jewish Woman.
+Published from 1921 to 1931 during the interwar period, the magazine was written by and for an American Jewish female audience.
+The Jewish Woman reflected the feminist views of NCJW's leadership.
 The goal of the magazine was to serve as “’a platform that would unite all Jewish women in the interests that they share in common.’”
 The magazine reached NCJW membership and had an explicit goal of expanding membership as well.
 Therefore, it likely reached Jewish women outside of NCJW membership who expressed interest in NCJW causes.
 Brin’s peace columns outlined how NCJW sections should carry out peace efforts and called on Jewish women to take a strong stance in the peace movement.
 She advocated for international peace legislation and urged readers to educate themselves on the issue.
 In a 1926 column, Brin wrote, “Only by the most earnest and tireless work can we finally free mankind from this greatest of all curses, the tyranny of war.”
-Brin’s strong language calling for the importance of peace work likely galvanized Jewish women to take action for peace and pushed the movement forward within the organization.
+Brin's strong language calling for the importance of peace work likely galvanized Jewish women to take action for peace and pushed the movement forward within the organization.